alex3305/home-assistant-addons/bitwarden-secrets/DOCS.md

 ```
 > _**NOTE** The custom field type "Linked" is not supported yet._

 Besides creating a `secrets.yaml` file, you can also easily manage secret files.
-For every for **Note** item in the Bitwarden vault, a secret file will be created from the _Name_ with the _Note contents_.
+For every **Note** item in the Bitwarden vault, a secret file will be created from the _Name_ with the _Note contents_.
 For instance:

 | Item | Note contents (partial) |
 | ---- | ----------------------- |